 In 1998, Hall (1999) found, in a study of technical colleges in KwaZulu-Natal, that the majority (49%) of council members were white.
 There are no figures for the country as a whole (the National Business Initiative publications (Powell & Hall, 2000; 2002; 2004) do not report on this); but from the 2010 audit we see that, nationally, an average of 11 council members are black (black here, and throughout the report, comprises black African, coloured, and Indian / Asian persons).
 There has been a major change in council member representation since the late 1990s, black representation now approximating the proportion of black people in the general population (around 90%).
 Provincially, on average 8 council members are black.
-All 4 council members of the Ekurhuleni East FET College are black.
+Sedibeng FET college's council consists of 10 black members.

-From a gender perspective, we see that 2 of the college's council members are female (out of 4), below the national average as well as the provincial average.
+From a gender perspective, we see that 6 of the college's council members are female, as against averages of 4 nationally and provincially.
 Female representivity at all three levels therefore falls significantly short of the 52% ideal.
-By implication, colleges have a long way to go to achieve the optimal balance in this regard.
-While the gender composition of Ekurhuleni East FET College is not representative, it is similar to the provincial and national averages.
+However, this college performs far better than the colleges nationally and provincially.